ChristopherBrum/rb120/written_assessment_notes.md

 ---

+## What is a class and what is it's relationship with an object?

+A class is a blueprint for an object.
+It defines the behaviors(methods) that all instances(objects) of the class's public interface as well as the private methods that are used for implementation purposes.
+It also outlines the attributes that instances of the class will have by defining instance variables, but these instance variables will not be initialized until instantiation.

+---

 ## What is an instance variable and how are they related to objects?

 Instance variables are a type of variable scoped at the object level, meaning it is only available through an object using getter and setter methods.
 An instance variable, or a collection of them, comprise the state of an object, or the data that is contained within an object, that's unique to the object.